ca-la/remote-collection/README.md

 ## map

-Apply a function to every resource at a view key.
+Apply a function to every resource at a view key. **Note:** Be careful if your function updates the property at the `idProp`, since that could invalidate the key that is storing the resource.

 ### Signature
 ```ts